aksoni/ChaucerText/README.md

 talesText directory
 contains the original and modern lines for each tale.

+data directory
+contains the training, validation, and testing files for both original and modern sentences, as well as a baseline dictionary for commonly used words in Chaucer's works.

 crawl_tales.py
 Crawls the Interlinear Translations webpages and downloads the HTML to talesHTML directory.